PySide6 starter script that shows a QLabel

 layout.addWidget(label)

-# The boilerplate code is the same as in helloworld.py
+# The boilerplate code is similar to that from helloworld.py

 if __name__ == '__main__':